A Toothache, Sinus Infection, and Intense Discomfort

 Nasal congestion makes it hard to breathe through the nose.
 When our mouth dries out from mouth-breathing, it causes gum irritation.
 The saliva that normally coats the teeth and all of the soft tissue in the mouth is dried out from mouth breathing and taking antihistamines and can contribute to swollen gums that bleed easily.
 The drying of the mouth can also allow more bacteria to grow on the teeth, adding to the inflammation of the gum tissue.

 Can allergies make your jaw hurt?

 The nerves that innervate the upper and lower jaw are branched, so if enough sinus pressure builds near these nerves it is possible that the jaw could be affected by sinus congestion.
 Sleep disturbances from trouble breathing can also cause some patients to grind and clench their teeth throughout the night.
-This can also cause lower jaw pain or toothaches.
-Usually the type of pain patients experience is more of a dull and ongoing ache, and not a sharp or intense pain.
-Our emergency dental clinic in Lincoln, NE can help you identify and treat the causes of your tooth pain.
+This can also cause lower jaw discomfort or a toothache.
+Usually the type of discomfort patients experience is more of a dull and ongoing ache, and not a sharp or intense discomfort.
+Our emergency dental clinic in Lincoln, NE can help you identify and treat the causes of your tooth discomfort.

 Can gums bleed from ragweed allergies?

 Drying of the soft tissues in the mouth during mouth-breathing with a stuffy nose can cause plaque to form more quickly on the teeth.
 Saliva naturally helps keep our teeth clean, so when the mouth is dry this creates an area where more plaque can accumulate along the gum-line.
 This contributes to gingivitis and gum irritation.